G303K/Module-1-Challenge/README.md

 - Clone the repository to your local machine.
 - After cloning the repository navigate to the index.html file and open it.
-- To view images used and the CSS
+- To view images used and the CSS navigate to the "assets" folder in the repository.

 ## Contributors: